nuclia/nucliadb/proposals/records/004-python-refactoring.md

 Data write/read access patterns and knowledge is spread in many parts of the code base.

 There are 2 ways we write data to k/v storages:
-- primary k/v storage: tikv, pg, etc
+- primary k/v storage: pg, local, etc
 - blob k/v storage: gcs, s3, etc

 Direct access to the data is managed through: